Ricimon/FFXIV-SmartPings/README.md

 ```
 https://raw.githubusercontent.com/Ricimon/FFXIV-ProximityVoiceChat/refs/heads/master/repo.json
 ```
-*Both ProximityVoiceChat and SmartPings are accessible from the ProximityVoiceChat repo json*
+*All my plugins, including SmartPings, are accessible from the ProximityVoiceChat repo json*
 - Click the **+** button to the right of the text field and make sure the **Enabled checkmark** is checked.
 - Click on the **Save Button** on the bottom-right of the window.

-This adds plugins from this repo as installable plugins in the available plugins list.
+This adds plugins from this custom repo as installable plugins in the available plugins list.
 To then install the plugin itself,

 - Enter `/xlplugins` in the chat window and go to the **All Plugins** tab in the opened window.
 - Search for the **SmartPings** plugin and click **install**.